ekaterinatao/Tutorial_projects/project_4/README.md

 - There are 3 datasets with different shapes and variables.
 - We need to search for common features and corectly perform merging.
 - We need to perform data preprocessing and analytics in each single dataset and in merged one.
-- We should make conclusions about data and it's differencies.
+- We should make some conclusions about data without hypothesis testing.

 **Skills**
 Learn to write good code.